NPS Profile: Uncovering the past

 NPS photo by Heath Bailey.

-of its archeological resources as it changes the landscape.
+Archeologists spend the majority of their time testing sites to make sure the park is a responsible steward of its archeological resources as it changes the landscape.
 These changes include placing utility lines, rerouting trails, and constructing new buildings.
 They also include resource management work such as installing scientific monitoring stations, planning prescribed burns, and restoring fields of native grassland.
 In most cases, if a crew finds a significant archeological site, the project is shifted so it doesn’t harm the archeological artifacts.

 Archeologists uncover many, many traces of past life in the Smokies.
 These can include tiny stone chips, washed away wood mills, or underground posts from Cherokee houses hundreds of years old.